Understanding Bone Spurs: Causes, Symptoms, and Treatment Options

 Electrophysiological studies to locate and learn more about your arrhythmia

 If you don't have symptoms, you may not need any treatment other than regular follow-up visits and tests.
-However, if you experience heart rhythm problems, your doctor may prescribe medication to control it.
+However, if you experience symptoms or have risks such as young age, athletics, or a history of other arrhythmias, your doctor may prescribe medication to control it.
 In some cases, a procedure called catheter ablation may be recommended to remove the areas of heart tissue causing the irregular beats.
+The procedure is curative in 95 percent of cases.

 For most people with Wolff-Parkinson-White syndrome, the condition won't significantly impact their daily life, aside from extra checkups.
 However, some symptoms, such as fainting, may pose challenges and limit certain activities like driving.
 The severity of your symptoms and the frequency of your arrhythmia will determine how well you can manage the condition.
 Regular visits to your doctor and scheduled tests are crucial for monitoring your heart health and ensuring the best possible outcomes.